 - 8.1 If a municipality or public water supplier with an existing WHPA in a Phase Three Groundwater Quality Management Area does not have an NDEQ approved WHPA plan, the District may at its discretion conduct an analysis and evaluation to prepare a WHPA plan to recommend implementable actions within the WHPA to reduce the level of contamination.
-Specific recommended actions may be adopted and enforced by the District as new Phase Three Groundwater Quality Management Area rules and regulations. - 8.2 No application of non-organic fertilizer will be allowed without split application and/or inhibitor. - 8.2.1 The application of non-organic nitrogen fertilizer is prohibited after harvest until March 1 in all Phase Three Groundwater Quality Management Areas.
-Spring applications of non-organic nitrogen fertilizer will require split applications (pre-plant and side-dress).
-If a split application is used and 50 percent or more of nitrogen fertilizer is applied as a pre-plant, the use of an approved inhibitor, applied as recommended, is required.
-If 50 percent or more of commercial nitrogen fertilizer is applied at pre-plant, then operators are required to furnish the District a record from the fertilizer dealer that a District inhibitor was used at recommended rates.
+Specific recommended actions may be adopted and enforced by the District as new Phase Three Groundwater Quality Management Area rules and regulations. - 8.2 No commercial fertilizer will be allowed without inhibitor and/or split application. - 8.2.1 The application of commercial nitrogen fertilizer is prohibited in the fall and winter in all Phase Three Groundwater Quality Management Areas until after March 1.
+Spring applications of commercial nitrogen fertilizer will require split applications (pre-plant and side-dress) or the use of an approved inhibitor applied as recommended.
+If a split application is used and 50 percent or more of nitrogen fertilizer is applied as a preplant, the use of an approved inhibitor, applied as recommended, is still required.
+If 50 percent or more of commercial nitrogen fertilizer is applied at pre-plant, then operators are required to furnish the District a record from the fertilizer dealer that a

+District inhibitor was used at recommended rates.
 This record shall accompany the Annual Fertilizer Application report made to the District by December 31 of each year.